 About Lewes Lions

 Lewes Lions Club was started in 1971 by a group of local people wanting to serve their local and wider community.
-Our club is a registered charity (no. 1065869/0) and, by means of the proceeds from events such as our annual ‘Toad In The Hole’ Competition, Christmas Concert given by the LGB Brass, Santa at Lewes Garden Centre, and Street Collections we provided help and assistance to persons in need and other voluntary groups in the community.
+Our club is a registered charity (no. 1065869/0) and, by means of the proceeds from events such as our annual ‘Toad In The Hole’ Competition, Christmas Concert given by the LGB Brass, Easter Egg Raffle in Pubs around Lewes.
+We provided help and assistance to persons in need and other voluntary groups in the community.

 To enable us to continue with the good work the club has done in the past, we are looking for community minded people to join us, take a look at our Membership page.